The Best Bottle Sterilizers for Quick, Easy, Germ-Free Cleanups

 - Noisy

-If you know you're only going to be sterilizing for a short amount of time, you might not want to spend that much, so an affordable sterilizer may make more sense.
+Dr. Brown’s bottles are one of the most popular bottle options that work for many babies, whether combo fed or exclusively bottle-fed.
+And that’s probably why their bottle sterilizer makes its way onto many Babylist parents’ registries.
 Dr. Brown’s All-In-One is a sterilizer and dryer that allows you to sterilize, dry and store everything once finished—keeping bottles clean for up to 24 hours as long as you don’t open the lid.
 “Air drying takes FOREVER and I used it to dry not just my bottles, but my pump parts, pacifiers, and now baby spoons.
-My number 1 recommended item for baby life,” one Babylist parent raved in their review.
+My number one recommended item for baby life,” one Babylist parent raved in their review.

-It fits up to six bottles (and is particularly great if you’re using Dr. Brown’s bottles).
+It fits up to six bottles (and is particularly great if you’re using the brand’s bottles).
 It also comes in handy for smaller parts, as one parent pointed out in their review, “Before receiving this item off my registry I thought it might be a nice to have.
 Nope, I’d consider this a necessary item!
 I’m breastfeeding my baby and use this daily for bottles, pump parts, pacifiers, Haakaa, etc!
 It’s great.”
+And of course, you can use this sterilizer for any bottles (it accommodates most brands and sizes).

-One thing parents wish was different is that it’s a bit noisy, one sharing: “My only dislike is the loud beeps it makes when you turn it on, run it and when it finishes.
+The machine is a bit noisy, one parent sharing, “My only dislike is the loud beeps it makes when you turn it on, run it and when it finishes.
 Aside from that, we’ve used this sterilizer every day since our baby was born.”
-But most agree the time-saving convenience makes it worth it.

 Best Microwave Bottle Sterilizer